 It's been a while, but Nokia is finally back with a serious phone.
 Of course we were all delighted to see the return of the Nokia 3310 through a nostalgic haze, but if Nokia was going to be regarded as a genuine threat to the likes of Samsung, Apple and LG again, it needed a handset of heft.

-The Nokia 8 looks to be exactly that.
+The Nokia 8 is exactly that.
 Not in its dimensions, mind you - weighing in it at 160g, it's a slim, sleek and sometimes shiny smartphone.
-We're referring more to the dazzling looking QHD 5.3-inch display, 4GB Ram and Snapdragon 835 chipset.
+We're referring more to the dazzling QHD 5.3-inch display, 4GB Ram and Snapdragon 835 chipset.
 All massive plus points in our eyes, even if the much touted 'Bothie' camera mode probably isn't.